citizenfx/fivem-docs/content/support/client-issues.md

 --------------------------
 <!-- https://media.discordapp.net/attachments/455024366091108352/479267390836834306/unknown.png -->
 After you installed FiveM, you don't need to use the same FiveM.exe file anymore.
 Use the shortcut from your Windows start menu.
-Press the start button on your task bar and look for FiveM there.
+Press the Start button on your taskbar and look for FiveM there.

+If you uninstalled FiveM by deleting the shortcut, you might have to [uninstall][uninstalling] FiveM properly.

 Game cache outdated
 -------------------